-- you claimed the senior Australians tax offset (item 33) - you claimed the pensioner tax offset (item 34) - you and your dependants did not have an appropriate level of private patient hospital cover for all of 2010-11 (you answered No at E item 41).
+- you claimed the senior Australians tax offset (item 33) - you claimed the pensioner tax offset (item 34) - you and your dependants did not have an appropriate level of private patient hospital cover for all of 2011-12 (you answered No at E item 41).

-If your spouse received a share of trust income on which the trustee was assessed under section 98 of the Income Tax Assessment Act 1936 and which has not been included in your spouse's taxable income, write the amount at T. Otherwise, write 0.
+At T, write any amount your spouse received as a share of trust income on which the trustee was assessed under section 98 of the Income Tax Assessment Act 1936 and which has not been included in your spouse's taxable income.
+Otherwise, write 0.